Ahmedab0/Chat-Application/README.md

 # chats App

-A new Flutter project built using Firebase Auth, Firebase storage, firebase firestore.
+A new flutter project built using Firebase Authentication, Firebase Storage, and Firebase Firestore.

 ## Getting Started